 Smoking is bad for you, on every level, and the sooner you quit, the quicker your body can recover.
 In addition to the very harmful effects smoking has on your heart and lungs, it also takes a toll on your skin, causing discolouration and premature ageing.

 Alcohol in excess, is not good for your physical or mental health.
 For most countries this comes in at around 110g of alcohol per week (this is 11 standard drinks in Ireland or 14 units in the UK, where the measure is a little smaller).
 We’re not the fun police but it is important that you recognise the effects alcohol can have on your physical and mental health.
-The most recent surveys from Drink Aware Ireland and Drink Aware UK highlight a worrying upward trend in alcohol consumption since the pandemic began.
+Recent surveys highlight a worrying upward trend in alcohol consumption since the pandemic began.
 Alcohol is also a trigger of gut symptoms for those with IBS and/or FD so there’s another reason to reduce your consumption.
 And finally, as if that isn’t already enough, excess alcohol is bad for your skin.

 6 Simple Self Care Tips